AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 The best scholars concede the Universalism of the \"Oracles.\"

-Says **Musardus**,[^193] the \"Oracles\" teach \"that the damned shall be liberated after they shall have endured infernal punishments for many ages...which was an error of Origen.\"
+Says Musardus,[^193] the \"Oracles\" teach \"that the damned shall be liberated after they shall have endured infernal punishments for many ages...which was an error of Origen.\"

-And **Opsopoeus** adds[^194] "that the 'Oracles' teach that the wicked suffering in hell (Gehenna) after a certain period, and through expiations of griefs, would be released from punishments, which was the opinion of Origen," etc.
+And Opsopoeus adds[^194] "that the 'Oracles' teach that the wicked suffering in hell (Gehenna) after a certain period, and through expiations of griefs, would be released from punishments, which was the opinion of Origen," etc.

 Hades, and all things and persons are cast into unquenchable fire for purification; that is, the fire is unquenchable until it has accomplished its purpose of purification.
-Gehenna itself, as **Origen** afterwards insisted, purifies and surrenders its prisoners.
+Gehenna itself, as Origen afterwards insisted, purifies and surrenders its prisoners.
 The wicked are to suffer \"immortal\" agonies and then be saved.

+## The Oracles are Early Christian Classics.

-Dr. **Westcott** remarks of the *Oracles*: "They stand alone as an attempt to embrace all history, even in its details, in one great, theocratic view, and to regard the kingdoms of the world as destined to form provinces in a future Kingdom of God."
+Dr. Westcott remarks of the *Oracles*: "They stand alone as an attempt to embrace all history, even in its details, in one great, theocratic view, and to regard the kingdoms of the world as destined to form provinces in a future Kingdom of God."

-While the views of retribution are not elevated and represent the punishment of the wicked as in literal fire, and not a moral discipline, such as **Origen** taught, they clearly teach universal salvation beyond all *aeonian*, even *athanaton* suffering.
-A noted writer[^195]
+While the views of retribution are not elevated and represent the punishment of the wicked as in literal fire, and not a moral discipline, such as Origen taught, they clearly teach universal salvation beyond all *aeonian*, even *athanaton* suffering.
+A noted writer[^195] declares:
-declares: \"The doctrine of Universalism is brought forward in more than one passage of this piece;\" though elsewhere Dr. **Deane** misstates, inconsistently enough, the language of the Sibyl, thus: \"God, hearkening to the prayers of the saints, shall save some from the pains of hell.\" He mistranslates *anthropois* into \"some\" instead of
+\"The doctrine of Universalism is brought forward in more than one passage of this piece;\" though elsewhere Dr. Deane misstates, inconsistently enough, the language of the Sibyl, thus: \"God, hearkening to the prayers of the saints, shall save some from the pains of hell.\" He mistranslates *anthropois* into \"some\" instead of